OFSTED Report – June 2018

 - The headteacher is developing a strong and determined leadership team that works closely together.

 - Leaders set high expectations of all pupils and encourage pupils to be ambitious and have high aspirations for themselves.

 - The needs of the pupils in the specially resourced provision are well met and enjoy a broad range of subjects and activities.

-- Leaders at all levels are establishing a deep, broad and balanced curriculum which makes links between subject As a result, a strengthened curriculum is emerging with opportunities for pupils to take the curriculum outside the classroom, igniting their enthusiasm for learning.
+- Leaders at all levels are establishing a deep, broad and balanced curriculum which makes links between subjects.
+As a result, a strengthened curriculum is emerging with opportunities for pupils to take the curriculum outside the classroom, igniting their enthusiasm for learning.

 - Safeguarding is effective with all safeguarding policies and procedures fit for purpose, staff well trained and knowledgeable designated safeguarding leaders.

-- Leaders work closely with external agencies and when concerns arise take swift action and make sure that any concerns are followed up thoroughly.
+- Leaders work closely with external agencies and, when concerns arise, take swift action and make sure that any concerns are followed up thoroughly.

 - Pupils have a thorough understanding of different forms of bullying and how to keep themselves safe; pupils, staff, parents and carers are overwhelmingly positive about how well the school keeps pupils safe.